 We support the Kindergarten in East Timor established by the Balibo House Trust in memory of the five Australian journalists who died there in 1975.
 We are very proud to contribute to the ongoing strengthening of the local community and to date, have raised more than \$10,000 for the children of Balibo.

-Our children are introduced to philanthropy through our association with Balibo Kindergarten.
+We celebrate our values of community, compassion and collaboration through our association with Balibo Kindergarten.
 We raise money at the end of each Term when children are invited to wear a dress up from home and bring a gold coin donation to support the children of Balibo.